zama-ai/concrete-ml/use_case_examples/tfhers_interoperability/README.md

 # Private Authentification in FHE

-This folder contains an example that shows how to combine Concrete ML (CML) and TFHE-rs workflows through a privacy-preserving, server-side authentication scenario.
+This folder contains an example that shows how to combine Concrete ML and TFHE-rs workflows through a privacy-preserving, server-side authentication scenario.
 In this example, access to a remote server is granted via a token, only if the client's encrypted information meets specific criteria.
 The returned token thus serves as proof of successful authentication — all without ever exposing any sensitive data.

 ## Overview

 To determine whether the client meets the specified requirements, the problem is treated as a classification task.
-In this example, a decision tree model is used for that purpose and CML handles the encrypted inference part, while training is performed on clear data.
+In this example, a decision tree model is used for that purpose and Concrete ML handles the encrypted inference part, while training is performed on clear data.

 The process involves the following steps: